CLinSim/ML_LOHC/README.md

 This package is designed to screen catalysts for dehydrogenation or hydrogenation reactions.
 The example shown in the tutorial is the dehydrogenation reaction of methyl cyclohexane (CH3-C6H11) forming toluene (CH3-C6H5) and hydrogen.

 The DH&HML package contains two folders and one tutorial slide.
+Note that all scripts were written in MATLAB and all the DFT optimised atomic structures were saved as .xyz files.

 Enjoy exploring the catalyst!